 - 1. Based on 2019 data we increased in performance but a large majority of our students score low on the Math portion of the SBAC.
-There is no data reported for 2020 due to the COVID school closure.
-The 2021 data will be available in the Fall of 2021 - 2.
-We would like to consider district/school based assessments in addition to the SBAC assessment when determining how well students are meeting grade-level standards.
-There is no data reported for 2020 due to the COVID school closure.
-The 2021 data will be available in the Fall of 2021
+There is no data reported for 2020 and 2021 school year. - We would like to consider district/school based assessments in addition to the SBAC assessment when determining how well students are meeting grade-level standards.
+There is no data reported for 2020 or 2021.